How to make a referral

 The Linden Oaks Resource and Referral Department offers information to school staff on resources available in the community and at Linden Oaks.
 The team consists of licensed professionals who are available around the clock to provide resources, information and assessments of your students with behavioral health issues.

-Adolescents may be referred to our school refusal program by parents, schools, therapists or physicians, or may simply walk in for a free and confidential assessment.
+Adolescents may be referred to our school refusal program by parents, schools, therapists or physicians, or may simply walk in for a confidential assessment.